russq18/Practice-Problems/README.md

 # Practice-Problems
-These are some solutions to the types of coding problems i have solved ofer the course of the semester.
+These are some samples of my work i have done with a few languages over the years